13 _ Third party agreements policy and procedure

 • state or territory regulatory authorities, where required.

-Where the third party agreement involves the delivery of training and assessment or the recruitment of students, Allara will ensure that this is clearly identified in the marketing.
+Where the third party agreement involves the delivery of training and assessment or the recruitment of students, Allara Learning will ensure that this is clearly identified in marketing materials for the relevant training product.

 Third Party Monitoring